-This OMP has the following objectives based on Condition 7 of the EPBC Act approval for referral 2017/8049:
+This OMP has the following objectives:

-- Provide supporting documentation for the establishment of a conservation covenant for the Offset area (Condition 6); - Describe the Offset area including location, size, condition, environmental values present and surrounding land uses and provide maps of the Offset area. - Document the presence and baseline Quality of the NTGVVP and Golden Sun Moth habitat within the Offset area. - Define specific objectives to demonstrate NTGVVP and Golden Sun Moth habitat Quality improvement. - Describe specific management actions, and timeframes for implementation, to be carried out to meet specific objectives. - Define key performance indicators to demonstrate the improvement to the Quality of NTGVVP and Golden Sun Moth habitat. - Detail the nature, timing and frequency of monitoring to determine the success of management actions against key performance indicators. - Provide information on indicative corrective actions that will be implemented in the event monitoring activities indicate key performance indicators are not or are unlikely to be achieved. - Explain the roles and responsibilities for implementing the management actions.
+- Provide supporting documentation for the establishment of a conservation covenant for the Offset area; - Describe the Offset area including location, size, condition, environmental values present and surrounding land uses and provide maps of the Offset area. - Document the presence and baseline quality of the NTGVVP and SLL habitat within the Offset area. - Define specific objectives to demonstrate NTGVVP and SLL habitat Quality improvement. - Describe specific management actions, and timeframes for implementation, to be carried out to meet specific objectives. - Define key performance indicators (KPIs) to demonstrate the improvement to the Quality of NTGVVP and SLL habitat. - Detail the nature, timing and frequency of monitoring to determine the success of management actions against KPIs. - Provide information on indicative corrective actions that will be implemented in the event monitoring activities indicate KPIs are not or are unlikely to be achieved. - Explain the roles and responsibilities for implementing the management actions.

-All management actions are consistent with conservation advice for NTGVVP and GSM, and threat abatement plans relevant to both protected matters.
+All management actions are consistent with conservation advice for NTGVVP and SLL, and threat abatement plans relevant to both protected matters.
 These documents are referenced throughout where necessary.

-There is one other EPBC Act listed threatened species known to be present in the Offset area: two individuals of Spiny Rice-flower Pimelea spinescens subsp. spinescens were recorded during site inspection.
-As a flora species characteristic of NTGVVP, Spiny Rice-flower will also be accommodated within the management actions.
+There is one other EPBC Act listed threatened species known to be present in the Offset area: a population of Golden Sun Moth Synemon plana (GSM).
+As a fauna species known to occur in NTGVVP, GSM will also be accommodated within the nominated management actions.